Cohomological representations for real reductive groups: Introduction

-Cohomological $A$-parameters $\sigma: \C^\times \times \SL_2(\C) \rightarrow \wG$ are defined in section \ref{AJpack} in terms of the dual group alone, and we recall the fundamental theorem of Adams-Johnson \cite{AJ}, parametrizing cohomological representations of $\sG(\R)$ via $A$-parameters $\sigma: \C^\times \times \SL_2(\C) \rightarrow \wG$.
+In section \ref{AJpack}, we recall the fundamental theorem of Adams-Johnson \cite{AJ}, parametrizing cohomological representations of $\sG(\R)$ via cohomological $A$-parameters $\sigma: W_\R \times \SL_2(\C) \rightarrow {}^L\sG$.
 As the theorem of Adams-Johnson plays an important role for us, we have given a sketch of their argument based on the work of Vogan-Zuckerman \cite{VZ}.
+Section \ref{AJexam} discusses several examples to illustrate the structure of $AJ$ packets.